-Due to the needs of high capacity material movement at fast pace and inadequacy of road networks in remote areas, Industry's reliance on rail transportation has substantially increased.
-Therefore the paper covers majority of the suggestions relating to the material movement through rail routes.
+The paper covers majority of the suggestions relating to the material movement through rail routes.
 The majority of material transportation includes bulk transportation of Coal, clinker, flyash and cement.
-This paper covers certain concepts which could substantially reduce loading and unloading time, area for grinding units or reduce the quantity of material movement.
+This paper covers certain concepts which could substantially reduce loading and unloading time.
 These concepts have been successfully employed by Holtec in cement as well as other industries, and could help the cement industry in optimizing expenses on material handling.